25 cognitive biases

 It’s easier to lie to yourself right now than it is to face change and uncertainty.

-You start changing your bad habits only when you have an emergency.
+Most start changing their bad habits only when they have an emergency.

 (And even then… many never change).